 Vitamin K helps to control bone mineralisation.
 Individuals who lack adequate amounts to be at risk for osteoporosis later in life, and who may be more likely to suffer from fractures.

 It also plays a major role in blood coagulation; without vitamin K, the body won’t be able to recover even from minor scrapes.
 A one-cup green cabbage serving can provide 57 per cent of the daily recommended vitamin K content.

 As with other leafy greens, the green cabbage variety is also a great detoxifier.
 Green cabbage contains indole-3-carbonite, a potent antioxidant that not only helps cleanse the liver but often promotes the protection of the skin as it prevents toxicity that accumulates in the blood and sometimes leads to blemished skin.

-Red cabbage contains about 10 times the amount of its green cabbage vitamin A. The strong antioxidant plays a vital role in eye safety and can help prevent macular degeneration associated with early stage aging from advancing to the later stages of the disease.
+Red cabbage contains about 10 times the amount of its vitamin A in green cabbage.
+The strong antioxidant plays a vital role in eye safety and can help prevent macular degeneration associated with early stage aging from advancing to the later stages of the disease.

 A one-cup red cabbage serving will provide 33 per cent of the recommended daily intake of vitamin A, compared to only 3 per cent of the green variety being given.

 When it comes to iron content red cabbage trumps green, providing twice the sum.
 Iron is necessary for proper immune function and during exercise to supply the muscles with oxygen.
 Iron also plays an important role in ensuring proper functioning and formation of red blood cells.